DamienFr/Gapped_SARS-CoV-2_Gisaid_alignment_to_ungapped_alignment/README.md

 # USAGE

+	Change $gisaid_alignment variable to match the location of your downloaded Gisaid alignment.
+	Verify that you want to use "EPI_ISL_402125" as reference sequence.
+Change if needed.
-	Change $gisaid_alignment variable to match the location of your downloaded Gisaid alignment and copy / paste the rest of the code into a unix terminal.
+	Copy / paste the rest of the code into a unix terminal.

 # AUTHOR